lonycell/grafana.v7/docs/sources/auth/auth-proxy.md

 ]
 ```

 We can then send a second request to the `/api/user` method which will return the details of the logged in user.
-We will use this request to show how Grafana automatically adds the new user we specify to the system.
+We will use this request to show how ThingSPIN automatically adds the new user we specify to the system.
 Here we create a new user called “anthony”.

 ```bash
 curl -H "X-WEBAUTH-USER: anthony" http://localhost:3000/api/user